NYPL/archival-processing/aspace/processing-spreadsheet.md

 ![import menu](..\aspace/Images/47-import-menu.png)

 4\.
-Click on the green _+ Add file_ button, and select the XSLX file you downloaded, or drag the file into the _+Drag and drop files here_ section of the screen.
+Click on the green _+ Add file_ button, and select the XSLX file you created by pasting plain text, or drag the file into the _+Drag and drop files here_ section of the screen.

 ![add file](..\aspace/Images/48-add-file.png)